entzik/status-machina/README.md

 To instantiate a state machine you need to provide a definition, a set of callbacks that will help you manage the machine's lifecycle and the initial context.

 The callbacks will allow you to react when a machine needs to be saved to persistent storage.
+You should not have to implement these specializations by yourself, unless you are writing an integration layer.
+Specializations of the state machine, such as the spring boot integration, are expected to provide implementations of these callbacks.

 The context is the initial data you inject in the machine.
-The context can be read and moified by transition actions.
+The context can be read by transition guards, transition actions and post transition actions and it can be modified by transition actions.

 ```java
 final Machine<States, Events> instance = new MachineInstanceImpl<>(def, machinePersistenceCallback, new HashMap<>())
                                             .start();
 ```

 Keep in mind you need to explicitely start the state machine after instantiating it.
-If you have STP transitions out of the initial state, starting the machine will evaluate the guard predicated on each STP transition and fire the first one that matches.
+If you have STP transitions out of the initial state, starting the machine will evaluate evaluated each STP transition's guard and fire the first one that matches.

 Pro tip: in order for your machine to be deterministic, you need to make sure guarding conditions on your transitions defined out of the same state are mutually exclusive.